vale1410/bule/readme.md

 Bule is a framework that helps to create good CNF (conjunctive normal form) encodings.

-At the current stage it supports these basic constraints.
+At the current stage it supports the following features

+* Special Treatment of atmost1 and ex1, and other minor special cases
 * Cardinality Constraints through sorting networks
-* Pseudo Boolean Constraints through sorting networks
+* hybrid translation of Pseudo Boolean Constraints through sorting networks and MDDs

 Furthermore, it helps debugging the CNF by a human readable output of the clauses and statistics.